latenitefilms/website/_originals/the-wizards-of-aus.md

 ---
-title: The Future of Everything
+title: The Wizards of Aus
 layout: project-details
-img: tfoe.jpg
+img: wizards.jpg
 subtitle: Series
-order: 1
+order: 5
-type: filter_option1
+type: filter_option2
 customExcerpt: "In the future, what if there was irrefutable proof that God was real?
 Or when aliens finally invaded Earth, what if they came for our jet-skis?
 And what would happen if it was discovered that the fabric of reality could be hacked to spawn infinite ducks?"
 ---
 {% include relBase.html %}